Kanishk00551/SMS-EMAIL_Spam-Classifier/README.md

 Balancing the dataset: Ensure the dataset is balanced.
 If the dataset is imbalanced, apply techniques such as oversampling, undersampling, or using class weights in the model.
 2. Feature Extraction
 Vectorization: Use TfidfVectorizer to convert the text data into numerical representations.
 The vectorizer should handle multiple languages.
-Language-agnostic vectorization: Ensure that the vectorization process works well across all languages (English, French, and German).
+Language-agnostic vectorization: Ensure that the vectorization process works well across all languages (English).
 3. Model Training
 Multinomial Naïve Bayes: Train a Multinomial Naïve Bayes model using the preprocessed text data.
 Understand the principles of MultinomialNB to better implement and tune the model.
 4. Model Evaluation